-Become a strategic partner of the School of Electrical and Electronic Engineering and benefit from exchanging knowledge with our experts.
+Become a strategic partner of the Department of Electrical and Electronic Engineering and benefit from exchanging knowledge with our experts.

 We have built strong relationships with many companies, forming mutually beneficial partnerships and offering academic expertise across a range of services and facilities.